Five years ago, I posted this picture on Facebook of peppers I had just harvested from my backyard garden.

 2 pounds juicy, ripe, tasty, tomatoes, or 4 cups cleaned and rough-chopped.

-1 heaping tablespoon chopped fresh oregano, or the leaves from about 6-8 sprigs
+2 tablespoons fresh oregano or the leaves from about 8 stems

-¼ cup chopped fresh basil, or the leaves from two stems
+¼ cup chopped fresh basil or the leaves from about 6 stems

 2 tablespoons honey

-2 tablespoons fresh lemon juice, or about ½ lemon squeezed
+2 tablespoons fresh lemon juice, or juice from ½ lemon

 Mise en Place: